TypeScript Best Practices for React Developers

 - Avoid

-instead - Leverage Utility Types: Use built-in TypeScript utilities
+any: Use specific types orunknowninstead - Leverage Utility Types: Use built-in TypeScript utilities

 - Type Event Handlers: Use specific event types